 6.3.
-Replacement of a participant
+Replacement of a participant (if more than one participant)

 When the consortium is faced with the need to replace a participant, for example one that has withdrawn, the new participant may be selected by the consortium, subject to the Commissions approval, and without any increase in the maximum Community contribution to the project.
 The Commission may object to the inclusion of particular selected new participants on grounds such as financial precariousness or past frauds.